-St. John’s has a long history of giving to the community - both in the distribution of our resources and in the involvement of our people.
+St. John’s has a long history of giving to the community – both in the distribution of our resources and in the involvement of our people.
+One has to look no further than St. John’s Foundation as a prime example of our contribution to the community.
 It was St. John’s that gave Stamford its first public hospital and helped create the town’s first public library.

 At Christmas time, we support the community through the Person-to-Person charities including significant food distribution and financial support for essential services for those in need.